pah235/pah235/README.md

 - **Stata**, **EViews**

 ---
-Below are my personal projects and practice exercises relevant to Business Intelligence Analyst and Data Analyst roles.
+🚀**Below are my personal projects and practice exercises relevant to Business Intelligence Analyst and Data Analyst roles.**